melonsis/EveSyn/UDF/README.md

 ```
 to determine the budgets consumed.

-## Note
+## Implementation Note
-Since tracking the update logs needs to be implemented with a specific database engine, we do not implement APBM's "increment-only detection" feature in the example UDF.
+ - Since tracking the update logs needs to be implemented with a specific database engine, we do not implement APBM's "increment-only detection" feature in the example UDF.
 It could be implemented when setting a scheduled task for periodic updates using Event Scheduler (for MySQL) or pg_cron (for PostgreSQL).

+ - The EveSyn_APBM.sql is an example implementation with _high-initial_ strategy.